 The Happy Skincare products that do NOT contain palm oil can be found here.
 For many of our other products, it’s almost impossible for us to know 100% whether palm oil is in there or not because we use a few ingredients like 'Isoamyl Laurate’ which can be made from either coconut oil OR certified sustainable palm oil.

 There are new innovations on the horizon that could replace palm oil such as algae oil.
 But until then we can all keep the pressure on through our purchasing decisions and getting brands to be more transparent.

-Please share any facts and insights that we may have not covered by leaving us a comment – we hope this has helped shed some light on a very complicated issue.
+We hope this has helped shed some light on a very complicated issue.